 Please note that you are responsible for all-electric, gas, water & T.V licence charges from the formal commencement date of your tenancy, normally the 1st of July, to the formal end of your tenancy, normally 30th June

 What is required when we vacate the property at the end of our tenancy?

 Towards the end of your tenancy we will send you a series of notices notice’s which are designed to make your move out as stress-free as possible, and importantly, to help you ensure a speedy and full refund of your deposit.

 Approximately two months before the end of your tenancy we will send you each a deposit claim form, which must be completed and returned to our office by the end of your tenancy.

-The most common source of deposit deductions are house cleaning and rubbish removal.
-This includes any of your own furniture, utensils and appliances.
+The most common source of deposit deductions is house cleaning and rubbish removal.
+This includes any of your own furniture, utensils, and appliances.

 Any rubbish or items placed in the cellar area should also be removed and disposed of.